HarryHenryGebel/code-challenge/CodeSignal/README.md

 in other programming languages.
 All solutions should include a commentary section in this file.
-If you cannot do a pull request for any reason, you can submit any changes as an issue on GitHub, or email them the me, Harry Henry Gebel, at harry@gebel.tech.
+If you cannot do a pull request for any reason, you can submit any changes as an issue on GitHub, or email them to me, Harry Henry Gebel, at harry@gebel.tech.
 Please be sure to credit yourself in any solutions and commentary you submit, submissions that do not give themselves proper credit will not be merged.